 "It’s all of the little things which can make a huge difference.
 Some clients don’t require anything extra, some will require a lot of encouragement and support, it’s just about being there for each and every customer any way you can be – every customer is unique in what they need, and we work hard to adapt and cater to those needs."

 Understanding what customers need

-Peita, like many brokers who have customer care at the very centre of what they do, look at offering loan protection like a duty of care.
+Peita, like many brokers who have customer care at the very centre of what they do, look at offering My Protection Plan like a duty of care.